zechtz/zechtz.github.io/README.md

 The site is powered by Jekyll and styling done using SASS so be sure to have sass installed if you want to make additional contributions

+### So in a nutshell these are technologies used

+- Javascript
+- Jekyll
+- Sass
+- Normal HTML ( will use markdown later)